QuantEcon/lecture-source-py/source/rst/odu.rst

 .. highlight:: python3

-Job Search III: Search with Learning
+Job Search V: Search with Learning
 ====================================

+.. contents:: :depth: 2

 In addition to what’s in Anaconda, this lecture will need the following libraries: